The Carrington Event: The Solar Storm That Set Telegraphs on Fire (And Could Wipe Out the Internet Today)

 March 1989 — Quebec Blackout

-A geomagnetic storm took down the entire power grid in Quebec for 9 hours.
-Over 6 million people lost power.
+A geomagnetic storm took down the entire power grid in Quebec for 9 hours, and over 6 million people lost power.

 2003 — The “Halloween Storms”